-- Opening Narration: "Ladies and gentlemen, this is what is commonly known as money.
+- Opening Monologue: "Ladies and gentlemen, this is what is commonly known as money.
 It comes in all sizes, colours, and denominations, like people.
 We'll be using quite a bit of it in the next two hours; luckily, I have enough for all of us!"

 - Repurposed Pop Song/Isn't It Ironic?: At the Turn of the Millennium, Pontiac used "Come and Get It" in an ad campaign for sports cars.
 Beyond the song itself being about greed, apparently, no one who worked on this campaign saw the movie, because if they had they would have known about the parody of cars as a status symbol early on (with Guy Grand presenting the concept of a new luxury car that's insanely big, ostentatious, and British).

 - Rich Bitch: Most of the people upon the Magic Christian and the other millionaires Guy Grand surrounds himself with